Why Is Men’s Mental Health Month Ignored? What We Should Know

 Work-Life Balance

-When work demands are high and free time is limited, it can be difficult to find time for self-care.
+When work demands are high and free time is limited, it can be challenging to find time for self-care.
 This can increase stress levels and a greater risk of developing mental health disorders.
 For men who already have a lot on their plate, taking care of their mental health may not be a priority.

 Money Troubles

-When bills start piling up and money is tight, it can take a toll on your emotional well-being.
+When bills start piling up, and money is tight, it can take a toll on your emotional well being.
 This is especially true for men, who may feel pressure to provide for their families financially.

 Why is Men’s Mental Health Month Ignored?